 Credit will be allowed for off-campus cooperative education experiences consistent with the student's background.
 Weekly reports, evaluation forms and conferences are required for credit to be received.
 Prerequisite: Substantial background in courses or experiences preparing the student for independent work in the area of the internship.
 Prior approval of the chairperson is required.
-Credit varies.
+Credit varies, 1-3 credits.